- Advancing Health Equity and Diversity (AHEAD)

 - Project Promoting Evaluation Research Support and Institutional Staff Training (PERSIST)

 - Teacher Pathway Partnership (TPP)

 - Closing the Latino Achievement Gap

 - Environmental Biology Project – CSUF

-- Evaluation of the CTP Project
+- Evaluation of the California Teacher Pathway (CTP) Project

 - NSF Grant- Studying undergraduate experience in Computer Science and Engineering

 - Project C.R.E.A.T.E.